 The Multi-Academy Trust's main strategy to carry out the objects is to provide comprehensive education for pupils of different abilities in a learning environment utilising the best possible teaching facilities and staff.
-The Multi Academy Trust's objectives are set out in six areas; Academic Outcomes, Curriculum, Developing & Retaining our Staff, Finance & Infrastructure, Reaching Beyond the Trust and Partnership, and Governance and Growth.
+The Multi Academy Trust's objectives are set out in seven areas within its published Strategy Plan 2020-2024

+- Academic Outcomes

+- Inspection & Quality Assurance,

+- Curriculum

+- Developing & Retaining our Staff

+- Finance & Infrastructure

+- · Reaching Beyond the Trust and Partnership and

+- Governance and Growth.

-To this end the activities provided include:
+To this end the activities provided include, but are not limited to:

-- tuition and learning opportunities for all students to attain age appropriate academic qualifications; - a comprehensive personal, social and health education that prepares our pupils for life in modern Britain; - · training opportunities for all staff, and especially teaching staff; - secondments and placing of students with industrial and commercial partners; - · a programme of sporting and after school leisure activities for all students; - a system of enrichment activities and after school clubs to allow students to explore in a practical and project orientated way; and - a careers advice and a guidance programme to help students obtained employment or move on to higher education.
+- tuition and learning opportunities for all students to attain age appropriate academic qualifications; - a comprehensive personal, social and health education that prepares our pupils for life in modern Britain; - training opportunities for all staff, and especially teaching staff; - · secondments and placing of students with industrial and commercial partners; - a programme of sporting and after school leisure activities for all students; - a system of enrichment activities and after school clubs to allow students to explore in a practical and project orientated way; and - a careers advice and a guidance programme to help students obtained employment or move on to higher education.